pmregisterderived(3) — Linux manual page

 Operands should have the same instance domain

-relational), if both operands have non-scalar values, then
+al), if both operands have non-scalar values, then they

 Semantic error: derived metric <name>: operand <dname>: Illegal